TrinadhKandula/MonkeyTestingiOS/README.md

 # MonkeyTestingiOS
-MonkeyTestingiOS is a monkey testing tool written using xcuitest &amp; compatible with latest xcode versions
+MonkeyTestingiOS is a stress testing script written using xcuitest & compatible with latest xcode versions